jonathanolson/slither/notes/patterns.md

     - Future:
       - Highlander on smaller boards(!)
   -
+  - Build failure, trying `npm run build --max-old-space-size`
+    - export NODE_OPTIONS=--max-old-space-size=32768
+    - Maybe we should... ditch loading all the data? (remove references for the collections tests?)
+  -
   - MINISAT FAILURE
     - getImpliedGeneralBoardRules 2 47 [PC] <<<<------- WAIT WAIT we have.... minisat FAILULRE
     - 2 48 also